dong-zehao/Ptycho_GUI/README.md

 Ptycho_GUI is a MATLAB-based graphical user interface designed for performing ptychographic reconstructions from 4D-STEM datasets.
 The software facilitates data preprocessing, parameter selection, and iterative reconstruction using GPU acceleration.

-**Note: Ptycho_GUI is in a very early stage! currently supports .dm4 files from K3 and .raw files from EMPAD**
+**Note: Ptycho_GUI is in a very early stage! currently supports .dm4 files from K3, .raw files from EMPAD, and .h5 files from ARINA**

 **Maybe more features will be added in the future for generalization**